supershaneski/openai-api-function-call-sample/README.md

 The reason for this is there is a high possibility that the 2nd API call might still result with function calling.
 The AI often times call the functions on their own volition, if it see fit.
 So we will continue to process everything in a loop until the AI no longer calls function calling.
-Without handling it this way, you will curtail the AIs way to respond.
+Without handling it this way, you will curtail the AI's way to respond.
 Of course, it can run amok, so just in case, set a maximum loop limit before you hit the break.

 Now, if you look at my implementation, I am calling two endpoints separately for the [1st API call](/app/chat/message/route.js) and [2nd API call](/app/chat/function/route.js).
-This is a not so elegant way to handle what I just layed out above lol.
+This is a ***not so elegant way*** to handle what I just layed out above lol.
 I am doing this because there are cases when in 2nd function call, content (text) can be included in the result and I want to display it, too.
 If I am using streaming, this is not necessary, but alas, I do not know how to implement streaming in Next.js yet lol.

 Okay, so much for the explanations.
 Let's see how it all works.